maxmurdoch/flock/src/pages/about.md

     commercial drone pilots fly safely, with insurance that’s as individual as their flights.
 We’ve also launched offerings for recreational pilots and trainee pilots.
-And by constantly listening and learning from our customers, we’ve released a bunch of cool features too - like predictive analytics, and additional equipment insurance.
+And by constantly listening and learning from our customers, we’ve released a bunch of cool features too - like predictive risk analytics, and additional equipment insurance.

     Our technology and service is now transforming both the drone industry and